bappygolder/minimal-stopwatch/README.md

-# ChronoMinimal
+# Minimal Stopwatch

 **A distraction-free, high-precision multi-stopwatch for deep work.**

-ChronoMinimal is a clean, keyboard-first stopwatch application designed for developers, designers, and anyone who needs to track time across multiple tasks without clutter.
+Minimal Stopwatch is a clean, keyboard-first stopwatch application designed for developers, designers, and anyone who needs to track time across multiple tasks without clutter.
 It features a focused "Zen Mode" to eliminate distractions and precise drift-free timing logic.

 ---